DesktopMan/desticli/README.md

 ./desticli.py move vault weapon_parts armor_materials
 ```

+#### Supported groups

+See *Item groups*

 ### *missing* - Show missing collection items that are for sale

 Checks your collections and compares it to the current vendor items for sale.
-Only supports emblems and shaders from the Outfitter at the moment.
+Only the Outfitter and the Shipwright are supported at the moment.

 The items are printed in the order they are sold so should be easy to find.

 ```
 ./desticli.py missing all
-./desticli.py missing emblems
-./desticli.py missing shaders
+./desticli.py missing emblems shaders
 ```

+#### Supported collections

+* emblems
+* shaders
+* ships
+* vehicles

 ## Item groups